metaplex-foundation/aura/nft_ingester/src/bin/ingester/readme.md

 ## Tips for local debugging/testing

-To fill the local Redis with messages you can use any other Redis that available.
+To fill the local Redis with messages you can use any other Redis that is available.
 There is a script that will copy existing messages from one Redis and forward copies of these messages to another one.
 `nft_ingester/scripts/transfer_redis_messages.py`